blixt/py-minecraft/README.md

 The wrapper expects a Minecraft server to already be running locally on port 25565.

+### Minecraft server

+A very simple (read: bad, slow, incomplete) implementation of a server.
+This is in no way meant to actually be used, it's more a proof of concept and a test to make sure all packet implementations work fine.

+Currently the server doesn't support interaction between players other than chatting.

+Run this in the top directory to start the server:

+    python -m example.server.main

 ## MIT license

 This project is licensed under an MIT license.